livetrails/targetjs/README.md

 Targets unlock a fundamentally new way of coding that simplifies everything from animation, UI updates, API calls, and state management.

-It also adopts a REBOL-like style to make the code much more compact.
+It also adopts a Rebol-like style to make the code much more compact.

 ## Key Innovations and Concepts